Does Viagra raise blood pressure and other queries

 Does Viagra raise blood pressure

-Viagra is not likely to increase blood pressure.
+Viagra, containing Sildenafil, is not likely to increase blood pressure.
 It may lower blood pressure.

 According to clinical trials, men who took Viagra experienced reduced blood pressure.
 The study found that a single dose of Viagra could lead to a slight decrease in blood pressure.

-The researchers concluded that Viagra is safe for men with or without Hypertension.
+Thus, it can be concluded that Viagra is safe for men with or without Hypertension.

-Viagra’s effect on blood pressure
+• Viagra’s effect on blood pressure

 People who take Viagra may experience a slight drop in blood pressure.
-But what is the link between Viagra and high blood pressure?
+But what is the link between Viagra and blood pressure?
 How does Viagra affect blood pressure?

 cGMP: Cyclic Guanosine Monophosphate